Skip to content

 The MAT Program

-Making the choice to pursue a graduate education is an opportunity to open new doors within your life.
+Making the choice to pursue graduate or post-baccalaureate studies is an opportunity to open new doors within your life.
+Whether you are seeking initial licensure through a Residency program or planning to pursue a graduate degree, Salem has a program for you.
 Here are some things to know about the program and how to apply so that you can get started on following your dream.

 Master of Arts in Teaching (MAT)

 Candidates who have already completed a four-year degree in a field other than education may elect to pursue the Masters of the Arts of Teaching (MAT).
-This is a two-phase program; phase one leads to initial licensure, and phase two offers candidates the opportunity to attain an advanced degree in education.
-The MAT program was created for the working student and features small class sizes, a supportive atmosphere, a customized and flexible course of study, and evening classes.
+This is a two-phase program; Phase One/Residency Licensure leads to initial licensure, and Phase Two offers candidates the opportunity to attain an advanced degree in education.
+The MAT program was created for the working student and features small class sizes, a supportive atmosphere, a customized and flexible course of study, and is entirely online.

 Student Experience